 So, when the normal ratio of fungus to friendly bacteria in the colon is disrupted, the yeast begins to grow out of control.
 The yeast overgrowth is now spreading, and has gained access to the bloodstream and the lymphatic system.

 The yeast fungus can change pathologically from a single celled organism to a branching fungal form, which can multiply rapidly.
 It uses root like tentacles to perforate the intestinal wall, and will damage cells there.
-This is called Leaky Gut Syndrome.
+This is called dysbiosis, better known as Leaky Gut Syndrome.

 The yeast fungus enters the bloodstream and lymphatic system and is then free to travel to other parts of the body.
 The yeast fungus is surrounded by a hard connective tissue shell, which protects it from the immune system.

 Research has found 17 variations of yeast, including a yeast organism called Malassezia Pachydermatitis.
-This particular kind of fungus can elude the immune system and resist anti-fungal medications.
 It is found on a dog's skin and in the ears and is responsible for causing the black, thick hyper pigmented skin often seen in dogs with chronic yeast infections.

 The Malessezia fungus also causes red staining dermatitis common in dogs who constantly lick themselves.